The Nathaniel Parsons House on Bridge Street in Northampton, around 1914. Image from Early Northampton (1914).

 The Wright family retained ownership of the house for many years, living here at various times while also renting part of it to tenants.
 Olive and her daughter Roxana had returned to this house by the 1880s, and both lived here for the rest of their lives, until Olive’s death in 1889 and Roxana’s in 1909.
 The first photo was probably taken several years later, by which point the house was owned by three of Mary’s children: Anna, Arthur, and Edgar Bliss.
 Anna, who was unmarried, lived here from 1910 until her death in 1941, and in her will she left the house to Historic Northampton, which continues to own the property today.

 More than a century after the first photo was taken, this view of the house has undergone a few minor changes, including the removal of the shutters and the small front porch.
-The porch was undoubtedly a 19th century addition, though, so today the house looks more historically accurate than it did when the first photo was taken.
+These would have been later additions, though, so today the house looks more historically accurate than it did when the first photo was taken.
 The Parsons House is now one of three owned by Historic Northampton, although it is currently closed to the public for renovations.